World Trade Center (2001–present): Performing Arts Center

-The World Trade Center's Performing Arts Center was announced in 2004, with the building to be designed by Gehry Partners LLP and Snøhetta.
+The Ronald O. Perelman Performing Arts Center (also known as 6 World Trade Center) was announced originally as The World Trade Center's Performing Arts Center in 2004, with the building to be designed by Gehry Partners LLP and Snøhetta.
 Construction was to begin in December 2014 when the removal of the temporary PATH station commenced.
 However, the original plans were shelved in September 2014.
 After a design was chosen in 2015, it was announced that Joshua Prince-Ramus was awarded the contract to design the building.
 In June 2016, the center was renamed after billionaire businessman Ronald Perelman, who donated $75 million to the center, and on September 8, 2016, a design was revealed for the new center.
 The underground parking garage started construction in 2017, followed by the building in 2018.
 The center opened on September 13, 2023.

 The Performing Arts Center includes 129000 ft2 across three floors.
 The public floor is located at street level and houses a restaurant/bar to provide refreshments during show intermissions.
 The second floor consists of rehearsal and dressing rooms for theater actors, and the third floor has three theaters with between 99 and 450 seats.
 All three theaters are designed so that the walls will be able to rotate and expand to provide extra space for a single theater if needed.
 The theaters can fit approximately 1,200 people combined.